mikkopaderes/mock-cloud-firestore/README.md

 #### Browsers

-Import the `mock-cloud-firestore.js` file from the `dist` folder in your app
+Import the `mock-cloud-firestore.js` file from the `dist/browser` folder in your app

 #### Node.js